RaviTejaLadi/DevInterviewKit/src/data/js/Debouncing & Throttling.md

   console.log("Window resized", window.innerWidth);
 }

-window.addEventListener("resize", debouncing(handleResize, 300));
+window.addEventListener("resize", debounce(handleResize, 300));
 ```

 **Use Cases:**
-- Search input fields
+- 🔍 Search input fields
-- Form validation
+- ✅ Form validation
-- Window resize events
+- 🖥️ Window resize events
-- Button click prevention (prevent double-clicks)
+- 🚫 Button click prevention (prevent double-clicks)

 ---

-## Throttling
+## Throttling 🚥

-**Throttling** is a mechanism that allows a function execution for a limited number of times after that
-it will block its execution.
+**Throttling** is a mechanism that allows a function execution for a limited number of times after that it will block its execution.
 It can also prohibit a function from execution if it is invoked recently.
 It also determines a consistent rate of execution.

-Think of it like a toll booth - only one car can pass through every few seconds, regardless of how many cars are waiting.
+Think of it like a toll booth 🚗 — only one car can pass through every few seconds, regardless of how many cars are waiting.

 ### How it works:
-- Function is called
+- 🏁 Function is called
-- If not in cooldown period, execute immediately and start cooldown
+- ⏩ If not in cooldown period, execute immediately and start cooldown
-- If in cooldown period, ignore the call (or queue it)
+- 🛑 If in cooldown period, ignore the call (or queue it)
-- After cooldown expires, can execute again
+- 🔁 After cooldown expires, can execute again

 ### Simple Example: